John Hunn (farmer): Death and legacy

-Hunn died July 6, 1894 at Camden in Kent County, where he was living with his son John Hunn Jr. (who had moved back to Delaware in 1876 and later became Delaware's governor) and is buried at the Camden Friends Meetinghouse.
-Because of his modesty, or to protect others from possible retaliation as interracial tensions remained high, on his deathbed, this Hunn asked his son John to burn his papers, although some were retained by other correspondents, including William Still in Philadelphia, who published an account of some of Hunn's activities.
+Hunn died July 6, 1894, at Camden in Kent County, where he was living with his son John Hunn Jr. (who had moved back to Delaware in 1876 and later became Delaware's governor) and is buried at the Camden Friends Meetinghouse.

+Because of his modesty, or to protect others from possible retaliation as interracial tensions remained high, on his deathbed Hunn asked his son John to burn his papers.
+Some were retained by other correspondents, including William Still in Philadelphia, who published an account of some of Hunn's activities.

 The ancestral Hunn home, Wildcat Manor, is now part of a mostly-nature park ("Hunn Park") administered by Kent County Parks and Recreation.
 A loop of the federal Underground Railroad historic trail in Delaware visits sites associated with Hunn and his father (who assisted Harriet Tubman).
 Delaware has erected a historical marker honoring Hunn in Camden near his grave site.